oneananda/AWS_Operations/Learning/AWS Terminologies/README.md

 AWS Lambda is a serverless computing service that lets you run code without provisioning or managing servers.
 You pay only for the compute time you consume.

 ---

+### **EBS (Elastic Block Store)**
+Elastic Block Store provides persistent block storage for use with EC2 instances.
+It is designed for workloads that require regular updates or access to storage at the block level.

+---

+### **Route 53**
+Route 53 is a scalable and highly available Domain Name System (DNS) web service.
+It translates human-readable domain names into IP addresses that computers use to connect to each other.

+---

+### **Security Groups**
+Security groups act as virtual firewalls for your EC2 instances.
+They control inbound and outbound traffic to your instances.

+---